remotion-dev/remotion/packages/docs/docs/lottie/index.md

 - Playing Lottie animations using `lottie-web`
 - Change the speed of the animation
-- Playing animation in reverse
+- Playing animation forwards and backwards
 - Playing remote files
 - Determining dimensions and duration of a Lottie animation